What Is a License Agreement?

 - Specification as to exclusivity or non-exclusivity of a certain arrangement.

 - Possibility of a derivative work (modifications to the work).

 - Scaling terms: it applies to the so-called royalty fees.

-A royalty is a fee paid to the owner for the usage of their invention, asset or property (e.g. patents, copyrighted works, franchises, or sometimes even natural resources).
+A royalty is a fee paid to the owner for the usage of their invention, asset, or property (e.g. patents, copyrighted works, franchises, or sometimes even natural resources).
 Royalties are meant to compensate the owner or inventor and are legally binding.
 Royalty payments can be calculated in a different manner, for example by a one-time flat fee, by a certain dollar amount for each unit of the licensed item, or by a percentage of the total net sale.
-The terms and conditions are discussed in every case, as every case is particular.
-Make sure you go over the how and when the royalties will be made and what documentation will be required to calculate the royalties.
+The terms and conditions are discussed in every case, due to every case being unique.
+Make sure you go over how and when the royalties will be made and what documentation will be required to calculate the royalties.